 We are currently the archive repository for all commercial and community lead excavations in Suffolk.
 We collect all components of the archive, including:

-- written, drawn and photographic documentation
+- Written, drawn and photographic documentation

+We will only accept archives which are packed in accordance to our deposition guidelines.
 Read the guidelines for preparation and deposition of archaeological archives in Suffolk (PDF, 1.4MB).